ViliLipo/MinecraftDiscordBot/docs.md

 and inserts the senders username to the message

--:param name: Name of the sender
+- :param name: Name of the sender

--:param message: Message to be sent
+- :param message: Message to be sent

--:type name: string
+- :type name: string

--:type message: string
+- :type message: string

 <h3 id="botSrc.minecraftWrapper.MinecraftWrapper.serverCommand">serverCommand</h3>